Kotlin/kotlin-by-example/examples/05_stdlib/08_count.md

 # count

-The extension function `count` returns either the total number of elements in collection or the number of elements matching the given predicate.
+`count` functions returns either the total number of elements in a collection or the number of elements matching the given predicate.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">